-Jute natural fiber rugs win for softness when compared to sisal or seagrass.
-However, depending on the material some jute rugs are blended with, they can shed.
-As in, if you’re the mom of a child who likes to roll around on the floor, he/she will be covered in jute.
+Jute rugs win for softness when compared to sisal or seagrass.
+Depending on the blend, some jute rugs can shed.
+If you’re the mom of a child who likes to roll around on the floor, count on jute being everywhere.

-Sisal natural fiber rugs are more durable than jute or seagrass.
-Made from the agave plant, sisal rugs are tough enough to be used in high-traffic areas of your home.
+Sisal rugs are more durable than jute.
+Made from the agave plant, sisal is tough enough for high-traffic areas of your home.

-Seagrass natural fiber rugs are typically bound with cotton and backed with latex.
-Which means they stay in place better than jute and sisal rugs, which are usually reversible.
+Seagrass rugs are bound with cotton and backed with latex.
+Which means they stay in place better than jute and sisal rugs.

-If you click or purchase through these links, I may make a small commission at no extra cost to you.
-This allows me to produce the site and pay a little forward to charity.
-I only feature items I genuinely love and think you will, too. -Featured Image: UXUA
+Affiliate Note: If you click or buy through these links, I may make a small commission at no extra cost to you.
+This allows me to publish the blog and pay a little forward to charity.
+I only feature items I love and think you will, too.

 I’m partial to the relaxed, casual and organic vibe of natural fiber rugs.
 The versatility and textural warmth makes them the ideal layer for any room.
 In fact, I do have them in almost every room of our home.
 And if you have kids and pets, you should, too.